Last Updated on November 25, 2025 by Christian Adams

 Brian Eno – Before And After Science (1977)

-If Eno’s solo career was a sinking ship, this is where all the rats like me would be diving overboard.
-It strikes me as a poor analogy, since Eno’s career has been remarkably buoyant; however, ambient music is helpful in film and theater, but in almost every other context, it’s Muzak for your life.
-I don’t want life to sound like it’s taking place in a hotel lobby or an elevator.
+Ambient music is helpful in film and theater, but in almost every other context, it’s Muzak for your life.
+I don’t want life to sound like it’s taking place in a hotel lobby or an elevator unless I’m in a hotel lobby or an elevator.

 There’s an imaginary line between popular and avant-garde, not unlike the Tropic of Cancer, which you may cross without even knowing it.
 It’s safe to assume that Eno knew what he was doing.